-Where are the “she"s in art history?
+Where are the women in art history?

 Anyone who is familiar with art history may notice a global trend: one must search to find the faint glow of female artists amid the great avenues of art history.
 Linda Nicholin, professor of art history at Vassar College posed this intriguing question in her recently published academic journal: why have there been no great women artists historically?